werf/trdl/docs/pages_en/reference/tuf_repository_layout.md

 toc: true
 ---

-Please, refer to the [TUF documentation](https://theupdateframework.github.io/specification/latest/#the-repository) to learn more about the TUF repository, its purpose, and the standard set of files.
-This article will focus on the [_Target files_](https://theupdateframework.github.io/specification/latest/#target-files) organization, how the release is stored, GPG signatures of the release artifacts, and release channels.
+To learn more about the TUF repository, its purpose and the standard set of files, see the [TUF Documentation](https://theupdateframework.github.io/specification/latest/#the-repository).
+This article discusses the layout of [_Target files_](https://theupdateframework.github.io/specification/latest/#target-files), how the release is stored, GPG signatures of the release artifacts, and release channels.
+In our case, the target files refer to releases, signatures, and release channels.

 ```
 targets